ngavu2712/Calculator/README.md

 # Calculator

-Build a calculator with HTMl, CSS (grid and flex) and JavaScript
+Build a basic calculator with HTML, CSS (grid and flex) and JavaScript